eclipse-ibeji/ibeji/docs/tutorials/vehicle_model/README.md

 The `ShowNotification` is not a property.
 This is because properties reflect the state of a digital twin, while `ShowNotification` is an action that can be performed on this HMI digital twin model which qualifies as a command.

 Please see [Command](https://azure.github.io/opendigitaltwins-dtdl/DTDL/v3/DTDL.v3#command) for more information on the command type and the descriptions of each field.
 Similar to the DTDL interface type, Ibeji mandates the description field.
 Despite DTDL v3 spec considering the `@id` field for commands as optional, Ibeji requires it.
-This helps in translating your DTDL files to code.
+This helps in referring to your DTDL fragments in the code.

 ## 2. DTDL Validation